Bassam Zuamut: Biography

-Bassam Zuamut was born in Jerusalem.
+Zuamut was born in Jerusalem.
 He studied acting at Beth Rothschild.

 Zuamut participated in many theater productions of the Jerusalem Khan Theatre, such as: "Antigone", "Measure for Measure" and "Abu Nimer stories" by Dahn Ben-Amotz.

 He also took part in the Al Qasba theater productions, such as: "Romeo and Juliet" and "The Marriage of Figaro".
 At Beit Lessin Theater he appeared in "A Trumpet in the Wadi".

 He was best known for his role as Hakim the Chef on the Israeli sitcom HaMis'ada HaGdola.

 Death

-Zuamut died on October 16, 2004 in Shuafat as a result of a severe kidney ailment.
+Zuamut died on October 16, 2004, in Shuafat as a result of a severe kidney ailment.
 He was 53 years old.